Title and statement of responsibility area

 Name of creator

-Gordon Armstrong was the Commanding Officer of the Loyal Edmonton Regiment (LER) at the time of the donation.
-Though Mr. Griesbach was involved in the Loyal Edmonton Regiment, it is unclear how the regiment acquired his papers.
+Major Gordon Armstrong was the Commanding Officer of the Loyal Edmonton Regiment (LER) in 1958 at the time of donation of the textual records.
+It is unclear how the regiment acquired the political and personal papers.

 Scope and content

-The fonds consists of political, military, and personal papers.
+The fonds consists of William Griesbach’s political, military, and personal papers, as well as numerous books from his personal library.

-Political papers consist of reports, correspondence, financial documents concerning the City of Edmonton and the City of Strathcona between 1892 and 1935.
+Political papers consist of reports, correspondence, contracts, and financial documents concerning the City of Edmonton and the City of Strathcona between 1892 and 1935.
 There is also a 1912 Edmonton Subdivision map (EAM-178).

-Military papers include correspondence, clippings, programs, pamphlets and other materials related to Mr. Griesbach's military career and created between 1919 and ca.1943.
+Military papers include correspondence, clippings, programs, pamphlets and other materials related to Major-General Griesbach's military career, created between 1919 and ca.1943.

-Personal papers include correspondence, financial documents, programmes and other materials relating to Griesbach's personal life.
+Personal papers include correspondence, financial documents, theatre programmes and other materials relating to Griesbach's personal activities and interests.
+It includes correspondence on the memorial window in the Cathedral Church of All Saints in Edmonton.

 Immediate source of acquisition